 I work with allergies and food Intolerances every day in my clinic, and love seeing the improvement in my clients’ health during the course of our treatment.
 My basic treatment protocol is as follows:

-- Allergenics allergy test to find out suspect foods and substances causing the system harm.
+- Allergenics Test to find out suspect foods and substances causing the system harm.

 - Elimination of foods (indicated in test results) and tweaking of diet plan.